rooben-me/react-counter/README.md

 # React counter

-### Only keep App.js App.css Index.js in src folder
+#### if you are starting with create-react-app,

+#### delete all files in the src folder except App.js, App.css, Index.js

-`copy and paste these files to your own react app or just clone this repo`
+`if you dont want to do that just clone this repo`